 City Council to naysayers: $15 will strengthen Seattle

-Kshama Sawant talks with members of the media about the $15 per hour minimum wage ordinance.
+Kshama Sawant talks with members of the media about the $15 per hour minimum wage ordinance just after the council approved it in 2014.
 Credit: Ana Sofia Knauf

 Seattle City Council members unanimously passed a historic $15 an hour minimum wage bill this afternoon, which makes Seattle the first city in the nation to approve such a dramatic and sweeping wage increase.

 After weeks of hurried, intense and sometimes hotly criticized work on the issue, council members declared themselves happy with the final result.